markyharris/metar/README.md

 <b>LOGIN USING SSH CLIENT:</b></br>
 Open a SSH Client and enter the 'pi@IP address' to start the login process, i.e. 'pi@192.163.86.71'<br>
 Login using username 'pi' and password 'raspberry'.
 If a normal image was used, then SSH must be enabled before these clients will work.
 Berrylan automatically enables SSH.
-Otherwise use raspi-config to do so.<p>
+Otherwise use 'raspi-config' to do so.
+See https://www.raspberrypi.com/documentation/computers/configuration.html for info on using 'raspi-config'<p>
 <i>Note: There are a number of SSH Clients.
 A few of the more popular are;
 <ul>
   <li>KiTTY.